pm2-hive/pm2-hive.github.io/docs/full.md

 ## PM2.io

 If you manage your Node.js application with PM2, we invite you to try [PM2.io](https://pm2.io).
-It makes monitoring and managing applications accross servers easier than ever.
+It makes monitoring and managing applications across servers easier than ever.

 Feel free to try it:
 [Discover the monitoring dashboard for PM2](https://app.pm2.io/#/register)